CISSP-Study-Resources

 • 5.4.6 Risk based access control

-• Using machine learning, making predictive conclusions about current activity based on past activity
+• advanced models use machine learning, making predictive conclusions about current activity based on past activity

 5.5 Manage the identity and access provisioning lifecycle (OSG-9 Chpts 13,14)